ionos-enterprise/ionos-enterprise-sdk-java/README.md

 The official ProfitBricks Java library is available from the ProfitBricks GitHub account found [here](https://github.com/profitbricks/profitbricks-sdk-Java).
 You can download the latest stable version by cloning the repository and then adding the project to your solution.

-Once the SDK is downloaded:
+After the SDK is downloaded:

 1. Maven will run live tests before installing.
 Therefore, it is necessary set the following environment variables: